 But beyond tasting great, these berries that historically originate from European and Mediterranean regions are also beneficial to your overall health in many ways.
 Grapes are rich sources of vitamins A, C, B6 and folate as well as useful minerals such as potassium, calcium, iron, magnesium, phosphorous and selenium.

-Here are 5 reasons grapes can do wonders for your body:
+Here are five reasons grapes can do wonders for your body:

 1. Nature’s Cancer Fighter